topikachu/ev3dev/Connecting-via-USB-on-Mac-OS-X.md

         permitted by applicable law.
         root@ev3dev:~#

-5. Now check out the list of "first things" you should do with ev3dev.
+7. Now check out the list of [first things](Getting-started-v2#step-7-first-things-to-do-with-ev3dev) you should do with ev3dev.